MUNsdh/readthedocs/docs/source/Installation and IDE Setup.rst

       print(s)

    After that, type the script into a file and run it on your machine.
 Verify your prediction is correct.

+#.
+How is an IDE different from a code editor?

+#.
+Do more research on the uses and features of the four different Python IDEs and editors mentioned in this section.
+Which one would you prefer to use?